 Never attempt to clear the jet pump of debris while the engine is running, or a severe injury can occur.
-Stop the engine and pull the lanyard key off the engine shut-off switch before checking the pump for debris.
+Stop the engine and pull the lanyard key off the stop button before checking the pump for debris.

-- Pull the lanyard key off the engine shut-off switch. - Place a protective pad next to the boat.
+- Pull the lanyard key off the stop button. - Place a protective pad next to the boat.